 Our Student Mentoring Programme strives to encourage students to stay in school, increase their self-esteem and develop an awareness of the workplace over the course of their senior cycle.
 The Mentoring programme involves a two year commitment from an employee who agrees to be a mentor to one student during their senior cycle in school.

 Over the two year period, students meet with business employees for an hour every three weeks to discuss topics such as career potential or direction, researching college options, approaches to study, CV writing, interview preparation, etc. The mentor acts as an additional support to students subtly communicating the importance of school completion and continuing education.

-Cornmarket have been a supporter of this programme and have been the sole sponsor since 2009.
+Cornmarket have been the sole sponsor of the Management Excellence for Principals programme since 2009.

 Programme Manager The Schools’ Business Partnership